Prince Mirian of Georgia: Later life in Russia

 In contrast to his brothers—Iulon, Parnaoz, Alexander, and Vakhtang—Mirian did not take up arms or try to resist the deportation of the Georgian royal family effected by the Russian administration.
 On 15 March 1801 Mirian acceded to the Tsar's request and departed for Russia.
-Later in 1801, he was awarded the Russian Order of St. Anna 1st Class.
-In 1803 he permanently settled in St. Petersburg, where he served as an Actual Privy Councilor and senator.
+Later in 1801, he was awarded the Russian Order of Saint Anna 1st Class.
+In 1803 he permanently settled in Saint Petersburg, where he served as an Actual Privy Councilor and senator.

-During his years in St. Petersburg, Mirian translated from Russian the sermons of the Greek religious author Ilias Miniatis and Der Freigeist, a tragedy by the German playwright Joachim Wilhelm von Brawe.
-Himself a poet of some talent, Mirian composed love-poetry influenced by his contemporaries, David Guramishvili and Besiki, the finest pre-Romanticist Georgian poets.
+During his years in Saint Petersburg, Mirian translated from Russian the sermons of the Greek religious author Ilias Miniatis and Der Freigeist, a tragedy by the German playwright Joachim Wilhelm von Brawe.
+Himself a poet of some talent, Mirian composed love-poetry influenced by his contemporaries, Davit Guramishvili and Besiki, the finest pre-Romanticist Georgian poets.
 Better known is Mirian's poetic address to his fellow Georgian exiles, "Come, young men, gather, valiant warriors" (მოვედით, მოყმენო, შეკრებით, ჯომარდნო).
 Mirian helped preserve and transmit the poetry of Guramishvili, who, a seasoned veteran of the Russian army, lived in obscurity at his provincial estate in Ukraine.
 He met Mirian at Kremenchuk in 1787 and through him sent his writings to Georgia.

-Mirian died in St. Petersburg in 1834, at age 67.
+Mirian died in Saint Petersburg in 1834, at age 67.
 He was interred at the necropolis of the Georgian nobility at the Alexander Nevsky Lavra.

 Family

-Mirian married in St. Petersburg on 22 April 1814 Princess Maria Khilkova (17 June 1788 – 31 May 1815), daughter of Lieutenant-Colonel Prince Alexander Yakovlevitch Khilkov.
+Mirian married in Saint Petersburg on 22 April 1814 Princess Maria Khilkova (17 June 1788 – 31 May 1815), daughter of Lieutenant-Colonel Prince Alexander Yakovlevitch Khilkov.
 She died a year after the marriage and was buried at the Alexander Nevsky Lavra.
 Mirian had no children.